rohankangale2011/node-clustering/README.md

 * [Node] - Server running on node
 * [Express] - Nodejs framework for interacting with request/response from the web/front-end
 * [cluster] - Node module <strong>cluster</strong> for implementing clustering in the node application
+* [siege] - Node module for the performance testing of the application

+Once the application is up and running, it's time to check the benchmark of the application.
+Use <strong>npm run siege</strong> for getting the performance output.

 ### Result
 Below is the result obtained by running application with and without clustering:

 <strong>without clustering</strong>

     > node@1.0.0 siege D:\rohan\node